Here are common questions about ArcGIS Community Analyst.

 - How can I rename or edit my previously created sites or layers?

 - How can I create reports for the entire United States?

 - Why can I find certain ZIP Codes when I use Find Location but not when I search for them as standard geographies?

-- Why am I not able to upload and download files from Community Analyst?
+- Why am I not able to upload and download files from ArcGIS Community Analyst?

 - Is the data for the United States only?
 Can I run reports for other countries?

-- Will I need to purchase a separate subscription to access data and reports for the other countries when they are available?
+- Do I need to purchase a separate subscription to access data and reports for the other countries when they are available?

 - Is the Census 2010, 1990 and 2000 data available?

 - Does the Consumer Spending dataset represent annual amounts spent?

 - How can I get my data into ArcGIS Community Analyst?